- About Our Office

 (32nd Annual Peace Breakfast)

-The Martin Luther King, Jr. Celebration 2014 events are coordinated and sponsored by the Office of Equity and Inclusion, and the Office of the President.
+The Martin Luther King, Jr. Celebration 2014 events were coordinated and sponsored by the Office of Equity and Inclusion, and the Office of the President.

-The Annual Peace Breakfast was scheduled for the MU Ballroom on Monday, January 20th, 2014.
+The Annual Peace Breakfast is scheduled for the MU Ballroom on Monday, January 19th, 2015.

 Photographs from the 32nd Annual Peace Breakfast can be accessed on the OSU Martin Luther King, Jr. Celebration Facebook page.